 The Underserved Pathway helps prepare future physicians to care for vulnerable and underserved populations.
 The Pathway engages students in three educational avenues: mentoring, developing a foundation of knowledge, and a variety of real-world experiences.
 Vulnerable describes people that are at risk for poor health outcomes due to difficulty accessing the necessary resources for optimal health while underserved refers specifically to the difficulty that people face accessing quality health care.

 Students can customize their pathway to meet their own educational goals and interests – some may focus on a specific population or community while other may explore broader issues surrounding the underserved such as advocacy or policy.

-• Unique web-based curriculum to build a knowledge base about issues that affect underserved and vulnerable populations not typically covered in the medical school curriculum.
+- Unique web-based curriculum, not typically covered in medical school, to build a knowledge base about issues that affect underserved and vulnerable populations.